 How about the coffee itself, in The Little Coffee Know-It-All you also mention the importance and impact of coffee being 100% arabica.
 A lot of people don’t really know what that means but they can tell it has a different smell and different taste.

 Coffee traces its origins to a species of genus known as Coffea.
 There are 124 identified species of this genus, one of which has a weird history, but we think tends to taste great.
 That’s coffea arabica.
 Coffea arabica is genetically different than all the others because it hybridized in a way that gave it twice as many genes as most the other species in the genus.
 It just tastes different.
 Since it’s so unique, we think it tastes better.

-How does it compare to coffees that may not be 100% arabica?
+How does it compare to coffees that may not be 100% Arabica?

-Another species of the genus is called coffea canephora, also known as robusta.
-It’s commonly grown, I think it amounts for roughly 30 or 40 percent of coffee production.
+Another species of the genus is called coffee canephora, also known as robusta.
+It’s commonly grown, I think it amounts to roughly 30 or 40 percent of coffee production.
 Robusta tends to have more caffeine per unit weight and is a little more resilient against pests so it can grow in warmer climates.
 Therefore, it’s easier to grow but tends not to taste as good.
 So, a coffee snob is not always going to go for a canephora.
-The issue is a lot of companies started realizing they could sprinkle in the cheaper robusta to cut cost but it often scarifies the taste.
+The issue is a lot of companies started realizing they could sprinkle in the cheaper robusta to cut costs but it often scarifies the taste.